IsaacLouzeiro/IsaacLouzeiro/README.md

 > **Systems Development Technician**, State Technical School, São Paulo

 I like to show my abilities by putting them on my Codepen, Github, and Web Portfolio.
-So, if you are interested to know how I work, don't forget to see my projects 🙂.
+So, if you are interested to know how I work, don't forget to see my projects 🙂.<br>
+I am a very curious person, who likes to learn and expand my knowledge.
+Every day I try to improve my skills so that I can grow professionally.

 <a href="https://isaaclouzeiro.dev.br" target="_blank">
   <img src="https://img.shields.io/badge/website-000000?style=for-the-badge&logo=About.me&logoColor=white" />